AI-estimated baseline profile. Be the first to log a session!

 What does 2010 Lang He 9599 Ripe Pu’er taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged ripe Pu-erh offers a deeply satisfying and grounding experience.
 Expect a smooth, thick liquor with rich, earthy notes reminiscent of damp forest floor and aged wood, often accompanied by a .
-It sits in the "Earthy" and "Smooth" and "Woody" flavor families, so expect a cup that leans earthy and smooth and woody.
+It leans earthy, smooth and woody.

 How should I brew 2010 Lang He 9599 Ripe Pu’er?